-We believe that all members of The Blandford School have the right to come to school, be in school and go home from school in safety without the fear that they may be bullied.
+We believe that all members of The Blandford School have the right to come to school, be in school and go home from school in safety, without the fear that they may be bullied.
 We do not tolerate bullying at The Blandford School.
 Everyone has the right to feel safe in school.
-If anyone is being bullied, then an adult, (the tutor, Head of Year or another member of staff) must be told.
+If anyone is being bullied, then an adult, (the tutor, Head of Year, another member of staff, or a member of our team of Anti-Bullying Ambassadors) must be told.
 We will then act appropriately.
 Bullying includes physical actions, verbal abuse, name-calling, excluding someone, cyber-bullying or any ongoing action that makes a student feel uncomfortable.
 Further details about our Anti-Bullying Charter and advice can be found in the Student Diary, or on our website.
 We also have a team of student Anti-Bullying Ambassadors.